MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.TelemetryEngine.SessionHandOff

 Applicable to Win32 Office applications.
 This event helps us understand whether there was a new session created to handle a user-initiated file open event.
-It is a critical diagnostic information that is used to derive reliability signal and ensure that the application is working as expected.
+It's a critical diagnostic information that is used to derive reliability signal and ensure that the application is working as expected.

 The following fields are collected: